Rivne: Middle Ages

-Rivne was first mentioned in 1283 in the Polish annals "Rocznik kapituły krakowskiej" as one of the inhabited places of Halych-Volhynia near which Leszek II the Black was victorious over a part of the Grand Ducal Lithuanian Army.
+Rivne was first mentioned in 1283 in the Polish annals Rocznik kapituły krakowskiej as one of the inhabited places of Halych-Volhynia near which Leszek II the Black was victorious over a part of the Grand Ducal Lithuanian Army.
 Following the Kingdom of Galicia–Volhynia's partition after Galicia–Volhynia Wars in the late 14th century, it was under the rule of Grand Duchy of Lithuania and in 1434 the Grand Duke of Lithuania Švitrigaila awarded the settlement to a Lutsk nobleman Dychko.
 In 1461 Dychko sold his settlement to Prince Semen Nesvizh.
 In 1479 Semen Nesvizh died and his settlement was passed to his wife Maria who started to call herself princess of Rivne.
 She turned the settlement into a princely residence by building in 1481 a castle on one of local river islands and managed to obtain Magdeburg rights for the settlement in 1492 from the King of Poland Casimir IV Jagiellon.
 Following her death in 1518, the city was passed on to the princes of Ostrog and declined by losing its status as a princely residency.

 In 1566 the town of Rivne became part of newly established Volhynian Voivodeship.
-Following the Union of Lublin in 1569, it was transferred from the realm of the Grand Duchy of Lithuania to the Crown of Poland.
-The city had a status of privately held by nobles (Ostrogski and Lubomirski families).
+Following the Union of Lublin in 1569, it was transferred from the Grand Duchy of Lithuania to the Kingdom of Poland.
+The city had a status of a private town held by nobles (Ostrogski and Lubomirski families).
 Following the Second Partition of Poland in 1793 Rivne became a part of the Russian Empire, and in 1797 it was declared to be a county level (uyezd) town of the Volhynian Governorate.

 World War I

-During World War I and the period of chaos shortly after, it was briefly under German, Ukrainian, Bolshevik and Polish rule.
+During World War I and the period of chaos shortly after, it was briefly under German, Ukrainian, Bolshevik, and Polish rule.
 During April–May 1919 Rivne served as the temporary capital of the Ukrainian People's Republic.
 In late April 1919 one of the Ukrainian military leaders Volodymyr Oskilko attempted to organize a coup-d'état against the Directorate led by Symon Petliura and the cabinet of Borys Martos and replace them with Yevhen Petrushevych as president of Ukraine.
 In Rivne, Oskilko managed to arrest most of the cabinet ministers including Martos himself, but Petliura at that time was in neighboring Zdolbuniv and managed to stop Oskilko's efforts.
-At the conclusion of the conflict, in accordance with the Riga Peace Treaty of 1921 it became a part of Polish Volhynian Voivodeship, a situation which would last until the Second World War.
+At the conclusion of the conflict, in accordance with the Riga Peace Treaty of 1921, it became a part of Polish Volhynian Voivodeship, a situation which would last until the Second World War.
 Before World War II, Rivne (Równe) was a mainly Jewish-Polish city (Jews constituted about 50% of the city's population, and Poles 35%).
-When Jews died during the Holocaust, Poles from Rivne were deported to Poland's new borders after 1945.